 A great way to do this is to speak to a fertility-focused counselor.
 Never seen a counselor or therapist before?
-Don’t know if they can help you?
+Feel unsure if they can help you?
 Challenge yourself to make an appointment and go just once.
-See what it’s like, and then decide if it’s right for you.
+See what it’s like, then decide if it’s right for you.

-RMA of Connecticut offers dedicated fertility counselors Lisa Shuman and Melissa Kelleher who specialize in helping guide fertility patients through the complex emotions surrounding fertility treatment.
+Illume Fertility can connect you with counselors like Melissa Kelleher, who specialize in helping guide fertility patients through the complex emotions surrounding fertility treatment.

 #2 Ask for Help

 You don’t even have to share that you’re going through fertility challenges or treatment in order to reach out for help.
-Simply saying “I’m struggling with something that I’m not ready to talk about, but I could use some help/distraction/support” is enough.
-Ask someone you trust, and think about how you might respond if someone asked you for help (you’d likely be happy to support them).
+Simply saying "I’m struggling with something that I’m not ready to talk about, but I could use some distraction or support" is enough.

 Some examples of what you might ask for: